Exact epidemic dynamics for generally clustered, complex networks: General Theory

 \subsection{Full Dynamics}

 In order to consider full transient dynamics for the system, we assume that transmission of infection across a link is a one-step Poisson process, happening at rate $\tau$, and that recovery is Markovian with rate $\gamma$.
-Our methodology is straightforwardly extended to the case where shedding happens at a variable rate during an individual's infectious period or the case of non-exponentially distributed recovery times through the method of stages (and other compartmental methods).
-In the Markovian case, $T = \tau/(\tau + \gamma)$, but to calculate $P(i|j)$ we must consider internal dynamics for a subnet of size $n$ with adjacency matrix $\mathbf{a}$ and infection starting on node $o$.
-Since the general dynamics in this case are rather hard to write down, we make use of Dirac notation, using the appropriate links to Markov chains~\cite{Dodd:2009}, to simplify notation.
+Our methodology is straightforwardly extended to the case where transmission happens at a variable rate during an individual's infectious period or the case of non-exponentially distributed recovery times through the addition of extra disease compartments; the density of phase-type distributions means that an arbitrarily good approximation can be made given a sufficiently large state space~\cite{Neuts:1975}.
+It is also possible to calculate invasion thresholds and final sizes for arbitrary recovery times (i.e.\ without approximation by a phase-type distribution) since these rely only on the probability of transmission across a global link, $T$ (which is $\tau/(\tau + \gamma)$ in the Markovian case) and `multitype' final sizes that can also be calculated in generality~\cite{Ball:1986}.